-- Bring a pan full of salted water to the boil, and add the chopped Tuscan kale leaves without stems.
+- Bring a pan full of salted water to a boil, and add the chopped Tuscan kale leaves without stems.
 Let them simmer for 3-5 minutes and drain.

 - Place the kale, garlic, almonds, salt, and olive oil in a food processor and pulse until smooth.
 Add the water a bit at a time until you reach a creamy consistency.

 - Cook the pasta in salted boiling water for 8-10 minutes or longer until cooked through (follow the package cooking instruction), then drain.
 Save some of the cooking water to add to the pesto if it's still a bit dense.

 - Stir the Tuscan kale pesto through the pasta, adding a bit of cooking water to make it more creamy, if necessary.